muhsinking/notebook/content/notes/Diátaxis.md

 4. Do that thing.
 5. And then repeat.

-[^1]: When I was working in the field we called this "conceptual docs."
+[^1]: When I was working in the field we called these "conceptual docs."